 9. An Extra Set of Eyes and Ears

 In the sports world, coaches LOVE having an extra set of eyes and ears to observe.
 Again, this works to your benefit if you COMMUNICATE and talk about your observations.
-Did you notice that Susie seems to have a rash?
-Or that Teddy keeps poking Susie with his pencil whenever the teacher isn’t looking?
+Did you notice that Duane seems to have a rash?
+Or that Mica keeps poking Dustin with his pencil whenever the teacher isn’t looking?
 Use these observations to help you both.

 Be the positive person who brings out the best in others – students and teachers!